peterhinch/micropython-async/PRIMITIVES.md

  wait for confirmation of successful cancellation.

 Class methods:
  * `cancel` Synchronous.
 Arg: a coro name.
  The named coro will receive a `CancelError` exception the next time it is scheduled.
+The coro should trap this, ensure the `end` bound coro is launched and return.
+The `@namedtask` decorator handles this, ensuring `end` is called under all circumstances.
-The coro should trap this and quit ASAP. `cancel` will return `True` if the coro was cancelled.
+ `cancel` will return `True` if the coro was cancelled.
 It will return `False` if the coro has already ended or been cancelled.
  * `is_running` Synchronous.
 Arg: A coro name.
-Returns `True` if coro is queued for scheduling, `False` if has ended or been scheduled for cancellation.
-See note below.
+Returns `True` if coro is queued for scheduling, `False` if it has ended or been scheduled for cancellation.
+ See note in 4.3.1 below.
  * `end` Asynchronous.
 Arg: A coro name.
 Run by the `NamedTask` instance to inform the class that the instance has ended.
 Completes quickly.
  * `pend_throw` Synchronous.
 Args: 1.
 A coro name 2.
 An exception passed by
  exception class name (not an instance).
 The named coro will receive an instance of the exception the next time it is scheduled.
+This method should be regarded as **experimental** - its use is discouraged.

 Bound method:
  * `__call__` This returns the coro and is used to schedule the task using the